intissarMez/wakanda-studio/installation.md

 > **TIPS**:
-> - I click on "source" button to see the JSON file generated
+> - You can click on "source" button to see the JSON file generated

 <img src="img/model-designer-JSON.png" />